 Striping + parity.
 In RAID level 5 you have a parity for every stripe.
 This is the storage solution with the best cost/benefit ratio (in my opinion).
 Basically you lose one drive worth of storage capacity to parity (total storage = n-1).
 So my six 2TB drive in a RAID 5 array will have 10TB of storage (approximately 17% capacity reduction for redundancy).
 You can lose one drive in a RAID 5 array and still have your data, 2 drive failures means catastrophic data loss.
 The downside of RAID 5 is that redundancy is based on parity, and parity calculations are hard.
 This makes RAID 5 writes much slower than the alternative.

 Mirroring + striping.
 This is the fastest and most redundant solution for a storage array.
 The data is mirrored across the drives and then striped for speed.
 This is very fast and very reliable.
-In RAID 10 you can (theoretically) loose two drives and still have all of your data.
-Though if you loose two drives on the same side of the array it means catastrophic data loss.
+In RAID 10 you can (theoretically) lose two drives and still have all of your data.
+Though if you lose two drives on the same side of the array it means catastrophic data loss.
 It is better than RAID 5 in almost every way.
-The one major drawback, you loose 50% of your data storage to redundancy.
+The one major drawback, you lose 50% of your data storage to redundancy.
 So my six 2TB drives would only yield 6TB of storage.

 The RAID 5 vs RAID 10 argument

 There is a growing voice in the data storage community proclaiming that RAID 5 is a terrible solution.
 There are many valid points to these argument, most of which revolve around performance when in degraded mode, which isn’t a big concern for a simple archive and storage array.
 The other big complaint is the increase in the chance of catastrophic failure when compared RAID 1 or RAID 10.

 Little to no impact in a data-storage array.
 90%+ of your activity will be reading data, not writing.
 Even “slow” RAID 5 write speeds are enough to saturate a gigabit network.